New-England-FanCon/New-England-FanCon.github.io/_pages/faq.md

 <details>
 <summary><h3>Who should attend New England FanCon?</h3></summary>
 <p>New England FanCon is open to all!
 We strive to create a friendly environment for fans of all ages to enjoy the close of the con season with a last <em>hurrah!</em></p>
 <p>While this is not an event designed for children, we welcome little ones who are accompanied with an attentive parent or guardian!
-New England FanCon is intended to be family-friendly, and our vendors restrict NSFW content from being on direct display.
 Please note, while our con's aisles are accessible to wheelchairs, we recommend leaving bulky strollers in the car.</p>

 </details>